-The weighting of these corporate and individual performance measures for purposes of the 2019 MIP for each NEO were as follows:
+The weighting of these performance measures for the purposes of the 2020 MIP for each NEO were as follows:

-Non-GAAP Individual
+Sales Non-GAAP

-Named Executive Officer Sales Operating Income Management Objectives
+Named Executive Officer Growth Net Income

-Luis A. Müller 33% 33% 33%
+Luis A. Müller 20% 80%

-Jeffrey D. Jones 33% 33% 33%
+Jeffrey D. Jones 20% 80%

-Christopher G. Bohrson 33% 33% 33%
+Christopher G. Bohrson 20% 80%

-Thomas D. Kampfer 33% 33% 33%
+Thomas D. Kampfer 20% 80%

-Pascal Rondé 50% 25% 25%
+Pascal Rondé 20% 80%

-The performance measures and their respective weightings were selected to reflect the principal role and responsibilities of each of our executive officers.
-The Compensation Committee determined that using our consolidated results for non-GAAP operating income and sales, except as noted above, were appropriate for all executive officers given their responsibilities for the overall success of our business.
+The performance measures and their respective weightings were aligned among the executive officers to reflect their shared responsibilities for delivering the targeted performance.
+The Compensation Committee determined that using our consolidated results for sales and non-GAAP net income were appropriate for all executive officers given their responsibilities for the overall success of our business.

-In addition, to further motivate our executive officers and based on a competitive market analysis prepared by Compensia, the Compensation Committee determined that the following features would apply to the 2019 MIP:
+In addition, to further motivate our executive officers and based on a competitive market analysis prepared by Compensia, the Compensation Committee determined that the following features would apply to the 2020 MIP:

-- with respect to the portion of the annual cash incentive related to the sales performance measures, no amount would be paid unless such sales were at least 85%, of our target levels as reflected in our annual operating plan; and - the threshold, target, and maximum performance and payout levels for the sales performance measures were scaled to provide both greater reward for exceeding our target levels and greater penalty for missing target levels as follows:
+- with respect to the portion of the annual cash incentive related to the non-GAAP net income performance measure, no amount would be paid unless non-GAAP pretax income was 5% or more of Sales; and - the threshold, target, and maximum performance and payout levels for sales and non-GAAP net income performance measures were scaled to provide both greater reward for exceeding our target levels which are based on our aspirational business model that is more challenging than our operating plan and greater penalty for missing target levels as follows: